-Tableau Certified Consultant Certification Exam Syllabus
+Tableau TCC-C01 Certification Exam Syllabus

-Tableau Consultant Exam Summary:
+Tableau TCC-C01 Exam Summary:

 Exam Name Tableau Certified Consultant

-Exam Code Consultant
+Exam Code TCC-C01

 Exam Duration 120 minutes